-Applicants and program participants must provide true and complete information to HABC at all times.
+Applicants and program participants must always provide true and complete information to HABC.
 HABC obtains written authorization from the family before requesting information from independent sources.
 In addition to HUD regulations, Administrative Guidance located at Public and Indian Housing Notice 2010-19 (HA) will be followed for HABC's verification procedures.